/TEACHING

 Some Notes on the Interaction Design Course (2017-2019) at Michigan State University

-Above: Robin Talbert positioned herself as a “Real Housewives Historian” and developed a database and taxonomic conventions for the second project.
+Below: Robin Talbert positioned herself as a “Real Housewives Historian” and developed a database and taxonomic conventions for the second project.

-Above: Nikki Dallich (BFA '19) proposed a project to bring the impacts of algorithmic inference and recommendation, and its incisive shaping of the contours of everyday life, to her classmates in the Art Department, specifically those who shop at the little Art Supply Store (which also sells snacks, coffee, and other beverages).
+Below: Nikki Dallich (BFA '19) proposed a project to bring the impacts of algorithmic inference and recommendation, and its incisive shaping of the contours of everyday life, to her classmates in the Art Department, specifically those who shop at the little Art Supply Store (which also sells snacks, coffee, and other beverages).
 She therefore produced a prototypical application that would sit on a device alongside the credit card machine and make recommendations to users based on their purchase history at the store.
 Her intervention, however, was interestingly performative, in that she controlled the prototype from her computer, and, even for users paying cash, would recommend things to them, supposedly based on what they had purchased.
 In this sense, her project also suggests a future in which we are all algorithmically anticipated, and makes this future apparent to her classmates.

 Above: Christina Dennis (BFA '19) researched the past, present, and future of social credit scoring.
 She wrote a short essay arguing that Ayn Rand’s objectivism and the individualist “Californian Ideology” associated with 1990s Silicon Valley entrepreneurialism that Rand inspired were, paradoxically, similar to both the Chinese Social Credit Scoring system and to the underlying thrust of two episodes of Black Mirror (“ten million merits” and “nosedive”).
 This similarity, she suggested, positioned the ideal participant in society as an individual living out selfish desires.
 In the case of the social credit scoring system, this selfish desire is the desire for a higher score; meanwhile, a Randian approach would suggest that to behave in one’s own self-interest would inherently make one a better member of society.
 In neither case, however, is the individual motivated by altruism.